Cross Connection Control Program

 How is it regulated?

-ZBPW has had a MDEQ approved cross connection program since 2002.
+ZBPW has had a EGLE approved cross connection program since 2002.
 This program is responsible for identifying and eliminating cross connections within our water district.
 To accomplish this, staffs inspect facilities and require testing of backflow preventers.

 Water Inspectors conduct the site surveys of all commercial and industrial facilities.
 These surveys involve looking at all water lines, uses, and backflow devices.
 All testable backflow devices must be tested annually by a State Certified Tester as required by the Michigan Plumbing Code.